torvalds/linux/Documentation/filesystems/locking.rst

 ->launder_folio() may be called prior to releasing a folio if it is still found to be dirty.
-It returns zero if the folio was successfully cleaned, or an error value if not.
-Note that in order to prevent the folio getting mapped back in and redirtied, it needs to be kept locked across the entire operation.
+It returns zero if the folio was successfully cleaned, or an error value if analt.
+Analte that in order to prevent the folio getting mapped back in and redirtied, it needs to be kept locked across the entire operation.